ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 should be applied **before** simple omission (omit a row).
-The default rate of "simple omission" for the census and surveys will be 0%, while the default non-response rate for "targeted omission" will equal the expected omission rate of that survey computed using the non-response strategy described above in the :ref:`Census <prl_census_section>` and :ref:`Household Surveys <prl_household_surveys_section>` sections.
+The default rate of "simple omission" for the census and surveys will be 0%, while the default non-response rate for "targeted omission" will equal the expected omission rate of that survey, computed using the non-response strategy described above in the :ref:`Census <prl_census_section>` and :ref:`Household Surveys <prl_household_surveys_section>` sections.
 For the census and ACS survey, this is 1.45%.
 For the CPS survey, this is